 Facilities: There is a washroom building at the Lake Louise parking lot and an outhouse at the Lake Agnes Tea House.
 The tea house operates without electricity and running water.

 Visitor Guidelines, Safety and Etiquette: There are no garbage cans at the tea house so all garbage must be carried out.
 Do not litter your waste along the trail.

 - This hike is in bear country so bring bear spray and know how to use it.

 - Portions of this trail pass through avalanche zones that are marked by signs.
+Winter hiking beyond Mirror Lake is not recommended.
 Avalanches can happen from November to June.

 - Weather in the mountains can change quickly so come prepared with layers and rain gear.

 You may also enjoy these other trails and things to do near Lake Louise village: